dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 -   You need to geographically distribute your data

--   You don�t need ACID guarantees
+-   You don't need ACID guarantees

 -   Will be deployed to commodity hardware

-Then, consider a SQL database when�
+Then, consider a SQL database when:

 -   Your workloads require medium to large-scale

--   Concurrency isn�t a major concern
+-   Concurrency isn't a major concern

 -   ACID guarantees are needed